-Class Section A course offered at a specific time, identified in course schedules by a letter, e.g., ART 1051, Section J.
+Class Section A course offered at a specific time, identified in course schedules by one or more letters and/or numbers, e.g., ART 1051, Section J, or ART 1051, Section 331.

 Cohort A specific group of students that participate in the same academic program.